Introduction: Laser Cut Hinged Wooden Box (4"x4")

 Step 1: You Will Need

 - The Cut File and Access to a Laser Cutter.
-I utilize a Universal Laser 50 watt laser using Adobe Illustrator, so the file I created is .ai format.
-It is color-coded for Universal's software but can be easily adapted for another brand, I'm sure.
+I utilize a 50 watt laser using Adobe Illustrator, so the file I created is .ai format.
+It is color-coded for the laser's software but can be easily adapted for another brand, I'm sure.